[HISTORY: Adopted by the Township Committee of the Township of Eagleswood 9-23-2019 by Ord. No. 2019-4. Amendments noted where applicable.]

 - Any service tier, which includes the retransmission of local television broadcast signals as defined by the FCC.

 - The Board of Public Utilities, State of New Jersey.

-- The grantee of rights under this ordinance and is known as Comcast of Toms River.
+- The grantee of rights under this chapter and is known as Comcast of New Jersey LLC.

 - The Federal Communications Commission.

 - The Office of Cable Television of the Board.